CurtisNewbie/kube-notes/README.md

 ### Volumes

-There are two types of Volumes:
+There are a few types of Volumes (classification):

 - Ephemeral Volumes
+- Persistent Volumes
-- Persisten Volumes
+- Projected Volumes

 ### Persistent Volume & Persistent Volume Claim